Delacombe

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Delacombe has 30 active public transport stops serviced by two routes, offering 551 weekly passenger trips.
-Residents have good accessibility to these stops, with an average distance of 244 meters to the nearest one.
-Most residents commute outward from this primarily residential area, with cars being the dominant mode at 96%.
+Delacombe has 30 operational public transport stops, served by two routes offering a total of 551 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents located an average of 244 meters from the nearest stop.
+Most residents commute outward, predominantly using cars (96%).
 On average, there are 1.5 vehicles per dwelling.
-According to the 2021 Census, only 11.6% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, only 11.6% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 78 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Service frequency averages 78 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.